shaamil101/VideoGameUsingC/IMPLEMENTATION.md

 #### `parseArgs`:
+	allocate memory for client

-	if there not exactly 2 or 3 arguments print error to stderr
+	if there not exactly 3 or 4 arguments log error to stderr
 		exit non-zero
-	if the port number is not retrievable using message_init print error to stderr
+	if the port number is not retrievable using message_init log error to stderr
 		exit non-zero
-	if unsuccessfull set server address using message_setAddr print error to stderr
+	if unsuccessfull set server address using message_setAddr log error to stderr
 		exit non-zero
-	else return a 1 if there is a player name and 0 if not
+	if there are 3 args
+		set player name to null and isSpectator to true if there are 4 args
+		set player name to fourth arg and isSpectator to false return the client

 #### `startClient`: